donaldpiret/github-pivotal-flow/README.md

 ## Configuration

 ### Git Client
-In order to use `gh-pivotal-flow`, two Git client configuration properties must be set.
+In order to use `github-pivotal-flow`, two Git client configuration properties must be set.
 If these properties have not been set, you will be prompted for them and your Git configuration will be updated.

 | Name | Description
 | ---- | -----------